samiatoui/socialapp/README.md

 #

 This application was created to practice React and Firebase applications.
-This is intended to a twitter inspired clone.
+This is a twitter inspired clone.

 # Getting Started with Create React App